Dan Wolfe Foscarini

 Morals have been, and still are a big issue in my personal life.
 I have been known to ask people I meet for the first time, a set of test questions to figure out where they are coming from, a bit of social engineering on my part to set up an interesting conversation, and the one question I always ask is … What do you believe is the difference between Right and Wrong?
 I hardly ever get a unique answer to that.
 Many people tell me that they based the difference on what the bible tells them, what they were taught in church, or what society or the law says.
 To me every single one of those answers is a wash out.
 Because it isn’t what they based the difference on, but what some one else based it on, including God if you believe in Him/Her.
 I really do believe that the deference between Right and Wrong has to be personal.
 It can not be based on anything beyond your own ability to choose, and rationally think out for yourself.
 To me this translates into a personal idiom for me as, Right and Wrong are divided by Harm, weighed by intention, and balanced by responsibility.
 If you can figure out what I mean by that, your half way there.

 I was an Information Broker for close to twenty years.
 I left the business mostly due to a change in my political beliefs of which did not allow me to keep my then current client base.
-I also needed a career change from thinking 24/7 which is more stressful then painting a house.
+I also needed a career change from thinking 24/7 which is more stressful then painting.

 Caravanner: Seasonal Work